knmcguire/o3de_roboball/Doc/roboball_tutorial_1.md

 ![tutorial_1_hide_shaderball](images/tutorial_1_hide_shaderball.png)

-First select the shader ball and hide it from the entity editor
+First select the shader ball and delete it from the entity editor ('rightclick' on it and Delete)

 Then create a new entity called roboball

-1. On the scene or Entity editor, do `Ctrl + right mouseclick` and select Create Entity or `Ctrl+Alt+N`
+1. On the scene or Entity editor, do `right mouseclick` and select Create Entity or `Ctrl+Alt+N`
 1. Select the newly created entity and rename it to 'RoboBall' in the inspector

 ![tutorial_1_addmesh](images/tutorial_1_addmesh.png)